 Largest Greek Island

 Crete is located 99 miles south of mainland Greece.
 There are 2 main towns, Heraklion and Chania, in Crete, both with an airport.
-A popular island to fly into and island hop from there.

 📍 Grab the FREE GOOGLE MAP of my favorite locations in Crete!